squat/pam/README.md

 go build -buildmode=c-shared -o pam_go.so
 ```

-Take a look at the [examples directory](/examples) for implementation details.
+Take a look at the [examples directory](/examples) for reference implementations.